 Local research on Young Onset Dementia (YOD)

 Ongoing genetic research has isolated several important genes associated with young onset dementia (YOD) in Caucasians.
-Locally, a team led by Assoc Prof Nagaendran has started a three year study of young onset dementia (YOD) among Asians, involving more than 300 patients.
-The first such study in South-east Asia, it is being funded by the National Medical Research Council (NMRC).
+Locally, a team has started a three year study of young onset dementia (YOD) among Asians, involving more than 300 patients.
+The first of such a study in South-east Asia, it is being funded by the National Medical Research Council (NMRC).

-“We intend to use advanced neuroimaging techniques and conduct genetic analysis to determine the common genes in the Asian population and look out for other novel genes that could be unique to the Asian population.
-We will also be inviting family members to participate in the study to identify patterns of inheritance in these families,” Assoc Prof Nagaendran said.
+The study aims to use advanced neuroimaging techniques and conduct genetic analysis to determine the common genes in the Asian population and look out for other novel genes that could be unique to the Asian population.
+Family members will also be invited to participate in the study to identify patterns of inheritance in these families.

 Ref.
 N18